Information about Modesto

 Attractions in Modesto include cowboy and natural history museums.
 The downtown area features a monument to Star Wars' creator George Lucas, a local son.
 The Central Valley is home to hundreds of wineries and vineyards, many of which offer tours and tastings to visitors, contributing to a burgeoning tourist industry in the area.
 Modesto's central location within the state of California also means that many of the attractions of coastal cities such as San Francisco or Los Angeles are only a few hours away by car.

 Modesto is home to several higher education institutions, including the Modesto Junior College, a 2-year community college offering associate degrees and career training.
-Modesto Junior College had a high retention rate in 2014 retaining 74% of its full time students.
-The California State University system has a campus at nearby Stanislaus, with a Fall 2014 enrollment of about 9,000 people.
+Modesto Junior College had a graduation rate of 22% in 2018.
+The California State University system has a campus at nearby Stanislaus, with a Fall 2018 enrollment of about 10,500 people.

 Economy and Employment